Winter Break begins Nov. 7, 2018 – Classes will Resume Feb 2019

 Most of our certified pets are dogs, but we also welcome cats and rabbits.
 We do not use reptiles or exotic animals.
-Dogs must pass the CGC (Canine Good Citizen – see list of skills on “contact us” page) test and/or Temperament test.
+Dogs must pass the CGC (Canine Good Citizen) test and/or Temperament test.
 These tests are authorized and administered through the AKC (American Kennel Club).
 Cats and rabbits must pass Temperament testing.
 Pets must be current on all vaccinations and there is a form to have your vet complete.
-Many of our members have more than one certified pet.
-Some facilities will allow us to bring more than one certified pet (up to 2) on a visit.
+Some of our members have more than one certified pet.
+A few facilities will allow us to bring more than one certified pet (up to 2) on a visit.

 - Cats, rabbits, and birds must pass a Temperament test to be certified.